This field is for validation purposes and should be left unchanged.

 Do insurance companies offer a grace period?

-Most South African auto insurance companies offer a grace period, which is a short time (usually a few days) after your payment is due.
-During this time, your car insurance coverage might stay active even if you haven’t paid yet.
+Most South African car insurance companies offer a grace period, which is a short time (15 days) after your payment is due, where your car insurance cover might stay active even if you haven’t paid yet (this applies only after the first premium is paid and does not apply to a payment made during the grace period).

 A lapse in coverage can lead to long-term financial stress.
 Let’s explore how.